 To learn more

-Several of our patients are featured in this article on rare congenital myopathies from the spring 2009 issue of Vector, a Children’s publication about our research.
+Several of our patients are featured in this article on rare congenital myopathies from the spring 2009 issue of Vector, a Boston Children’s publication about our research.
 The article describes the research of Alan Beggs, PhD.
 And an interactive feature narrated by Beggs gives an in-depth picture of how muscles contract.
 The interactive concludes with a video of Beggs discussing congenital myopathies.

-If you want to learn more about how stem cells work and the history of research on them, explore the Children’s Stem Cell website.
+If you want to learn more about how stem cells work and the history of research on them, explore the Boston Children’s Stem Cell website.